backbonesk/chaching/README.md

 Public and private key needs to be created according to GP webpay's documentation.

-And in case of `Chaching::ITERMINAL` use an associated array as well:
+And in case of `Chaching::ITERMINAL` or `Chaching::ITERMINAL2` use an associated array as well:

 	$authorization = [
 	  NULL, [